-The Site is located on 248 Flatbush Avenue in the Prospect Heights section of Brooklyn, New York (Figure 1).
+The Site is located on 11-24 Wyckoff Avenue in the Ridgewood section of Queens, New York (Figure 1).
 The full extent of the Site will be defined by the results of this SC.
-The Cinderella 248 LLC property is a 0.057-acre lot occupied by a single-story masonry building of approximately 2,310 square feet.
-The building and its basement were constructed between 1888 and 1906.
+The 11-24 Wyckoff Avenue property (Block 3542, Lot 50) is a 0.34-acre lot occupied by a single story "U"-shaped building of approximately 12,900 square feet.
+The building has two large open spaces, offices, and two partial basements on the southeastern and southwestern corners of the building.